Originally posted on October 9, 2018; updated on August 13, 2021

-The short version of the story is that SSC developed in the gay S/M scene in New York and Chicago in the 1980s in reaction to consent problems in the community and in response to perceptions in mainstream culture that gay S/M was psychologically destructive.
-In one of their newsletters in 1983, the New York Gay Male S/M Activists (GMSMA) stated that “GMSMA is a not-for-profit organization of gay males in the New York City area who are seriously interested in safe, sane, and consensual S/M.” The phrase was likely coined by slave david stein and was derived from the popular July 4 saying, “Have a safe and sane Fourth of July.”
-At the same time, the Chicago Hellfire Club came up with a similar statement that used the words “safe” and “sane.”
+The short version of the story is that SSC developed in the gay S/M scene in the 1980s in reaction to consent problems in the community and in response to perceptions in mainstream culture that gay S/M was psychologically destructive and linked to violent crime.
+The phrase was likely coined by members of the New York Gay Male S/M Activists (GMSMA) by combining “consent,” which was being emphasized by many leading BDSM voices at the time, with “safe and sane.”
+The latter part of the phrase was derived from the popular July 4 saying, “Have a safe and sane Fourth of July” and was championed by Tony DeBlase, a well-known BDSM educator and publisher.
+The GMSMA formally started using the phrase in 1983, stating in one of their newsletters that “GMSMA is a not-for-profit organization of gay males in the New York City area who are seriously interested in safe, sane, and consensual S/M.”

 Over the next decade, SSC entered the BDSM lexicon as the slogan of choice to describe a code of conduct, but by the early 2000s, some members of the community took issue with it for a few reasons:

 - Nothing in life is 100 percent safe, particularly activities that can, and often do, involve injury.
 The quote that opened this post is a perfect example of this concept.
 There is no such thing as a “guaranteed safe way” to drug someone and use them.

 - What is “sane” to one person might be “insane” to another.
 The term is very subjective.

 - “Safe” and “sane” are words that make BDSM palatable to people outside the community but do not accurately represent BDSM for those who partake in it.

 “I increasingly started to choke, slap, and spank the girls whom I’ve had sex with.
 I do so usually without asking if it’s ok I just sort of read the girl and assume what she is ok with.” —Reddit